ClickHouse/ClickHouse/.github/PULL_REQUEST_TEMPLATE.md

 If you are doing this for the first time, it's recommended to read the lightweight [Contributing to ClickHouse Documentation](https://github.com/ClickHouse/ClickHouse/tree/master/docs/README.md) guide first.

-Information about CI checks: https://clickhouse.tech/docs/en/development/continuous-integration/
+For more information about CI checks, refer to : https://clickhouse.tech/docs/en/development/continuous-integration/